cblopez001/IOD-2025-03-se/Module1/LabExercises/Exercise8/README.md

-# M1-P9-L8.JavaScript-Dice
-Module 1, Part 9, Lab 8 - JavaScript Dice
+# Module 1 Lab 8 - JavaScript Dice

 You have been hired by devsInc to create a landing page for their new project.
 They want to support people playing tabletop games from home and require a Dice Generator.